xryanglab/SCASL/README.md

 > export PATH="YOUR_PATH_OF_LEAFCUTTER:$PATH"
 ```

-2. In addition to utilizing Leafcutter, users have the option to employ the 'SJ.out.tab' files generated automatically from the STAR mapping pipeline as junction files.
+2. In addition to using Leafcutter, users also have the option to utilize the 'SJ.out.tab' files generated automatically from the STAR mapping pipeline as junction files.
+Simply modify the junction path to the location where the "SJ.out.tab" file is located.

 It usually takes less than 15 minutes to complete the environment configuration.